Our Commitment to Accessibility

 Nova Scotia Post-Secondary Accessibility Framework

-Active listening and acting on feedback is critically important to the implementation and development of the MSVU Accessibility Plan.
+Active listening and acting on feedback are critically important to the implementation and development of the MSVU Accessibility Plan.
 If you have comments about the plan or would like to highlight an accessibility issue, please email AccessibilityFeedback@msvu.ca